Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Methodology

-Although sentiment analysis can provide an idea regarding the differences in the translations, it does not provide information about the difference in the semantics (meaning) across the translations.
-Hence, semantic analysis \cite{evangelopoulos2012latent} is vital and accompanies sentiment analysis.
 We use the MPNet-base \cite{song2020mpnet} sentence embedding model to encode verses as it produces high quality embeddings.
-We then compare verse by verse cosine similarity scores across translations to analyze how the semantics of the verses vary.
 Since the embedding is generally in a higher dimension, we reduce the dimension of the encoded vectors to explore the clustering of data in different translations and chapters.
-We use Uniform Manifold Approximation and Projection (UMAP) \cite{mcinnes2018umap} dimensionality reduction algorithm to visualise the high-dimensional vectors.
-We also extract keywords from the text using BERT-based language models to analyze central themes.
-We note that related methods such as rapid automatic keyword extraction (RAKE) \cite{rose2010automatic}, Yet Another Keyword Extractor!
-(YAKE!)\cite{campos2020yake}, and TF-IDF ( term frequency–inverse document frequency) \cite{salton1983extended} can be used to extract keywords and key-phrases.
+We use the uniform manifold approximation and projection (UMAP) \cite{mcinnes2018umap} algorithm for dimensionality reduction in order to visualise the high-dimensional vectors.
+We also extract keywords from the text using KeyBERT to analyze central themes.
+We note that related methods such as rapid automatic keyword extraction (RAKE) \cite{rose2010automatic}, yet another keyword extractor!
+(YAKE!)\cite{campos2020yake}, and term frequency–inverse document frequency (TF-IDF) \cite{salton1983extended} can be used to extract keywords and key-phrases.
 However, they are based mostly on the statistical properties of a text rather than semantic similarity.
 Hence, we use KeyBERT as it takes into account the semantic aspects of the text.
 We filter out the top 10 keywords and sort them in order of their relevance to a given chapter.